s0600204-LiSP-Plugins/protocol-monitor/README.md

-**MIDI Viewer** and **OSC Viewer** are community-created plugins for **[Linux Show Player](https://github.com/FrancescoCeruti/linux-show-player)**
+The **Protocol Monitor** is a community-created plugin for **[Linux Show Player](https://github.com/FrancescoCeruti/linux-show-player)**

-These plugin adds non-modal dialog windows in which incoming MIDI and OSC messages are listed as they arrive.
-These windows may be opened via an option on the "Tools" menu.
+This plugin adds a tabbed non-modal dialog window in which incoming MIDI and OSC messages are listed as they arrive.
+This window may be opened via an option on the "Tools" menu.

 ### Installation